 If you’re a road runner and run late at night then you are in luck.
 When you run through the night, there’s no traffic!
 It feels incredible to rip down a typically traffic filled road.
 It’s like competing in your very own marathon, streets shut down and all.

 Also, there’s more fresh air because of less traffic.
 The decrease in cars creates a reduction in CO2 emissions.
 A perfect time to take a deep fresh breath of air and run.

 From an area with snow?
-Running through the night after a snowfall is convenient.
+Running through the night when ultra marathon training after a snowfall is convenient.
 When they plow the streets because of snowfall the extra snow builds up onto the shoulders of the road.
 With a massive snow build up on the shoulder, the only place left to run is in the middle of the road.
 The heavier the snowfall the larger the pile of snow on the shoulder.
 With the freedom of an empty road, snowfall no longer becomes an issue.
 Run in the middle of the road avoiding snow piles and enjoy a smooth and snow-free run.

 14. Break Up Patterns